Zaeem0/planning-poker/FEATURES.md

 - Automatic reconnection with stored username
 - No random username generation

-**Game Creator:**

-- First non-spectator player to join becomes the game creator
-- Game creator indicated with 👑 crown icon next to their name
-- Visual indicator only (all players can reveal votes and start new rounds)

 **Spectator Mode:**

 - Toggle option on join form to join as spectator